 Providing Food during Summer Months

-The Summer Food Service Program gives the Freestore Foodbank the opportunity to serve children in need during the summer months when they are away from school.
+The Summer Food Service Program gives the Freestore Foodbank the opportunity to serve hungry children during the summer months when they are away from school.
 Kids ages 1-18 receive nutritious lunches prepared by Cincinnati COOKS! at select locations.

 Your Dollars Making a Difference

 You can make a difference in the fight against childhood hunger.
-Children receiving a proper diet perform better on tests and are on time and in attendance at school more frequently.
-When you donate to the Freestore Foodbank, every dollar helps to provide three meals to children and families in need in the Tri-State.
+Research shows children receiving a proper diet perform better on tests and are on time and in attendance at school more frequently.
+When you donate to the Freestore Foodbank, every dollar helps to provide three meals to hungry children and families in the Tri-State area.

 As a non-profit, the Freestore Foodbank prides itself in being open and transparent about where our donors’ dollars are going.